Home / Publications

 Publications

-The two draft Local Nature Recovery Strategies for East Sussex and Brighton & Hove and West Sussex will be published here in early 2025 for public consultation.
-Once approved, the final strategies will also live on this page.
+The two draft Local Nature Recovery Strategies for East Sussex and Brighton & Hove and West Sussex will be published here in the Autumn of 2025 for public consultation.

-In the meantime, component elements of the strategies will be shared here for you to review or download.
-These include:
+In the meantime, component elements of the strategies will be shared for your review.
+Scroll down to read or download our papers on:

-• Interim results from the LNRS Public Survey - Published 17th July 2024
+• Interim results from the LNRS Public Survey - Published 17th July 2024.
+[Amended in October to include public survey species results]

-• Draft shortlist criteria - a method for shortlisting the long list of priorities for nature's recovery that is currently being gathered - Published 5th June 2024
+• Draft shortlist criteria - a method for shortlisting the long list of priorities for nature's recovery - Published 5th June 2024

 • Threats and Pressures Report - Published 24th May 2024